Submissions are currently open.

 I’m loosening up the actually formatting requirements a bit.

 Attach your story in an email to submissions at storyhack dot com, subject line should read “StoryHack Submission: [name of your title].”
+Also in your email, include a 1-2 sentence synopsis/teaser for your story.
 If you cut and paste your submission in the body of your email, I will reject your story and mock you privately.